Islas Marías Federal Prison

+History

 Built in 1905, under the government of Porfirio Díaz, the prison of las Islas Marías was "the pride of the government" becoming the most modern prison model of its time, "escape proof", which operated as an alternative to house the delinquents, who due to their profile and background, could not be held in the prison of Lecumberri.

 Until 1950, this prison colony was known as a feared detention center, due to violence, disease, and forced labor.
 It is calculated that the total number of prisoners to be housed there is above 29,000.

 During the government of Ernesto Zedillo, the government decided to modernize the prison system and Islas Marias was deactivated.
 On 27 November 2003, it was declared a biosphere reserve but with the prison system still existing.

 The prison situation in Mexico became so critical that the government announced in 2004 that they were reactivating the Islas Marias prison to transfer 2,500 prisoners from prisons all over the country.

 On 18 February 2019, Mexican president, Andrés Manuel López Obrador, signed a declaration closing the federal prison on the Islas Marías, saying he wanted to promote "more schools and fewer prisons".